ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 : Long lasting low bandwidth control channel, not bandwidth bound

 Stream:
-: Stream of bytes/Content with steady data rate
+: Stream of data with steady data rate

 Bulk:
-: Bulk transfer of large Content, presumably bandwidth bound
+: Bulk transfer of large Messages, presumably bandwidth bound

 The default is to not assume any particular traffic pattern.
 Most categories suggest the use of other intents to further describe the traffic pattern